Tomkess/atp_betting/README.md

 ### Betting Strategy Evaluation/Metrics

 The betting strategy is evaluated in period from 1/1/2019 up to the most recently available results in the year 2020.
 The optimization uses daily matches - the decision about optimal stakes is delivered using the Sharpe ratio maximization (technique heavily used in the field of financial markets).
 The metric used for betting strategy evaluation is a **net cumulative profit**.
+Furthermore, within the project we use also cumulative accuracy - i.e. daily precision of the betting rolling daily from the beginning of the year 2019.

 ### Modules used: